-High turnover rates in the private-sector means cleaners are less experienced, face increased workloads, and increases the cost and time dedicated to training.
+High turnover rates in the private sector mean cleaners are less experienced, face increased workloads and increases the cost and time dedicated to training.
 This is because private cleaning is "characterized by sub-standard supervision, a poor work environment, and poverty-level compensation."

-Poor working environments and job insecurity also leads to reduced health and safety for employees due to poor safety standards, leading to greater risk of injury or work-related illness (ibid., 22).
+Poor working environments and job insecurity also lead to reduced health and safety for employees due to poor safety standards, leading to a greater risk of injury or work-related illness (p.
+22).

-Common attributes of contracted out includes: high workloads, unpredictable job routines, lack of support from supervisors and mangers, disengagement from workplace, alongside low wages and few benefits (ibid.).
+Common attributes of contracted out include high workloads, unpredictable job routines, lack of support from supervisors and managers, disengagement from the workplace, alongside low wages and few benefits (p.
+44).

 the impact on working conditions and inequality